zurgzurg/pytoken/branches/arrays/doc/index.rst

 end of the current :class:`pytoken.lexer_state` buffer is reached.
 If input text is encountered that does not match any pattern an a RuntimeError will be raised.
-A RuntimeError will also be raised if the scanner find itself in some kind of illegal state - mostly likely due to a bug in pytoken itself.
+A RuntimeError will also be raised if the scanner finds itself in some kind of illegal state - most likely due to a bug in pytoken itself.

 Otherwise the normal return protocol will be followed.